python/cpython/Doc/reference/simple_stmts.rst

-For simple names as assignment targets, if in class or module scope, the annotations are evaluated and stored in a special class or module attribute :attr:`__annotations__` that is a dictionary mapping from variable names to evaluated annotations.
+For simple names as assignment targets, if in class or module scope, the annotations are evaluated and stored in a special class or module attribute :attr:`__annotations__` that is a dictionary mapping from variable names (mangled if private) to evaluated annotations.
 This attribute is writable and is automatically created at the start of class or module body execution, if annotations are found statically.

 For expressions as assignment targets, the annotations are evaluated if in class or module scope, but not stored.